 Scleral lenses can provide effective relief, as well.
 These are custom-designed rigid contact lenses with a large diameter that cover the entire sclera (the white part of the eye) without touching the cornea.
 Scleral lenses contain a tiny pool of water, providing constant moisture to dry eyes.

 Medications and Dry Eye

 All medications include warnings of possible side effects which some patients may experience.
 There are certain categories of medications that are known to decrease natural tear production, such as:

 - Birth control pills

 - Blood pressure medication

-If you are taking any of these medications and feeling any signs of Dry Eye, speak with Dr. Wegman, Dr. Gibbs, and Dr. Schirner about some alternative medications or treatments to alleviate your symptoms
+If you are taking any of these medications and feeling any signs of Dry Eye, speak with Dr. Wegman, Dr. Sullivan, and Dr. Nguyen about some alternative medications or treatments to alleviate your symptoms

 Dry Eye Technology

 Advancements in medical technology and scientific breakthroughs have made treatment for Dry Eye easier, with quicker results, and longer-lasting benefits.
 Three of the up-and-coming technologies for DES treatment is LipiFlow.The Contact Lens Centers has some of the most cutting-edge and advanced technologies to quickly and effectively test for Dry Eye Syndrome.
 Let Dr. Wegman, Dr. Sullivan, and Dr. Nguyen and the talented, experienced staff help get you started on the path to real long-term relief from Dry Eye.

 Meibomian glands are located by the eyelashes, towards the edge of the eyelid.
 These glands secrete oils, which lubricate the eye and keep your tears moist.
 When the glands become blocked, Dry Eye occurs.